-In this case 1, the Security Controller sends IKE credentials (PSK, public/private keys, certificates, etc...) to the NSFs.
-The general recommendation is that the Security Controller NEVER stores the IKE credentials after distributing them.
+In this case 1, the Security Controller sends IKE credentials (PSK, public/private keys, certificates, etc...) to the NSFs using the security association between Security Controller and NSFs.
+The general recommendation is that the Security Controller SHOULD NEVER store the IKE credentials after distributing them.
 Moreover the NSFs MUST NOT allow the reading of these values once they have been applied by the Security Controller (i.e. write only operations).
 If the attacker has access to the Security Controller during the period of time that key material is generated, it may access to these values.
 Since these values are used during NSF authentication in IKEv2, it may impersonate the affected NSFs.
 Several recommendations are important.
-If PSK authentication is used in IKEv2 is used, immediately after generating and distributing it, the Security Controller should remove it.
-If raw public keys are used, the Security Controller should remove the associate private key immediately after generating and distributing them to the NSFs.
+If PSK authentication is used in IKEv2, the Security Controller SHOULD remove the PSK immediately after generating and distributing it.
+If raw public keys are used, the Security Controller SHOULD remove the associated private key immediately after generating and distributing them to the NSFs.
 If certificates are used, the NSF may generate the private key and exports the public key for certification in the Security Controller.